Jun 2026

 Why it works:

-Portfolio matters more than location
+Portfolio matters more than location.

-Can be freelance, contract, or full-time
+It can be freelance, contract, or full-time.

 What to check:

-Pay per word, article, project, hour, or salary
+Pay per word, article, project, hour, or salary.

-Revision limits
+Revision limits.

-Who edits the work
+Who edits the work.

-Whether briefs are provided
+Whether briefs are provided.

-Whether SEO is required
+Whether SEO is required.

-Whether the role is ongoing or one-off
+Whether the role is ongoing or one-off.

-Whether meetings are required
+Whether meetings are required.

 Content writing can travel well when the client gives clear assignments and reasonable deadlines.